On the effect of normalization layers on Differentially Private training of deep Neural networks: DPSGD and Normalization

-Now we turn our attention to the case of networks with batch normalization layers.
-In a non-private setting, one usually keeps track of the running averages of mean and variance statistics (Eq.~\ref{bnsts}) during the training procedure and reuses this collected information at test time.
-Since these running averages are also a part of the model's outputs, in a private training we have to add noise also to these statistics at each iteration and distribute the privacy budgets among the weights and moving averages to make the overall procedure differentially private.
-We have found empirically that if we tune the noise according to the worst-case scenario, the performance of the model drops drastically.
-Therefore we employ a more sophisticated approach to deal with batch normalization in a DP training setting as shown in algorithm~\ref{alg:SI-DPSGDbn}.
+Since these running averages are also a part of the model's outputs, in a private training, we have to add noise also to these statistics at each iteration and distribute the privacy budgets among the weights and moving averages to make the overall procedure differentially private.
+Additionally, we need to truncate the summed inputs of neurons to bound the sensitivity of means and variances, which are given by \cite{swanberg2019improved}: